AUDIO VERSION: YouTube Podbean

 So what exactly is salvation?
 In Sunday School we talk about Jesus atoning for our sins, but once again this is a misleading description.
 When we think of atonement, we think of something being taken away, erased, forgotten.
 But God does not give Himself a memory wipe of all of our past sins the moment He accepts us, nor does He then pretend not to notice when we sin from that point on.
 Remember those lists of desires that God was circling with His red pen to indicate which ones were sins and which were not?
 Well, salvation is like God taking a list of the names of all of the humans on the planet and circling the ones who He has decided to eternally accept.

 Salvation is when God decides to be forever gracious towards you as a reward for your submission.
-You’re not the one who is changed at the moment of salvation—God is essentially changing His mental label of you from “unaccepted” to “accepted” (see What happens to the soul at the moment of salvation?).
+You’re not the one who is changed at the moment of salvation—God is essentially changing His mental label of you from “unaccepted” to “accepted.”
 At the moment of salvation, God is still a virtual Stranger to you.
 You don’t begin to understand the implications of the reward He just bestowed on you by deciding to eternally accept you and to allow you into His Heaven when you die.

 While we’re quick to grasp how unfair Hell seems, we rarely think about how absurd it is for God to throw open the gates of Heaven towards any soul who submits to His Authority and aligns with certain essential truths.
 And yet this is how extreme our Creators are: Their wrath is mind-blowing, but so is Their grace.
 Withhold submission from Them, and you’ll end up in a horrible place.
 But choose to submit to Them, and They’ll respond with such incredible generosity.
 When it comes to relating to our Makers, the entire relationship revolves around submission.
 The deeper our submission to Them is, the more enthusiastic They will be towards us and the closer They will draw us to Themselves.